 Your credit card issuer can charge a fixed dollar value or a percentage of each cash advance as cash advance fee.
-This normally applies on all ATM withdrawals, transfers, and making cash equivalent transactions.
+This normally applies to all ATM withdrawals, transfers, and cash equivalent transactions.

 I’ve used my new credit card to make purchases and for cash advances.
 Can I repay the balance from the cash advance first?